 As with your application, once your interview has been completed, feedback on your interview assessment and application status will be available.
 The ways in which feedback will be given include:

-The intention is to release this information before candidates start choosing thdoir programme preferences to help inform them how many they need to consider.
-The date by which feedback will be released is available in the timeline section of the website.
+The intention is to release appointability status and ranking before candidates start choosing their programme preferences to help inform them how many they need to consider.
+The date by which detailed feedback will be released is available in the timeline section of the website.

 Once all scores have been verified and compiled and the programme preferences deadline has passed, appointable candidates will be informed whether:

 The offers section of the website has more information on this part of the process.

 In some cases you may be asked to provide some documentation to allow your application to progress.
 This can either be because:

 Regardless of why you are being asked to supply the document, it is very important that you meet the deadline required; failure to do so could result in your withdrawal or you being unable to take up a post.